robertmuth/awesome-low-level-programming-languages/README.md

 # awesome-low-level-programming-languages

-A curated list of low level programming languages.
+A curated list of low level programming languages primarily aimed and OS and game programming.

 Excluded are languages relying on managed run-times and garbage collection.